mangoceylon/js-functions-week-2/README.md

  - use `yarn` and `yarn test` or `npm install` and `npm run test` to run test suite
  - use `console.log` to output to the terminal

-This project was bootstrapped using Create React App.
+This project was bootstrapped using `create react app`.
+We will be covering React in the weeks to come.

 If you are curious about React, use the below link, take a look around the Repo, and try things!